Record Accrued Expenses in QuickBooks

 • Accrued Utilities: For your business, you have used utilities, but have not been charged yet.

-The recording of accrued liabilities allows you to predict costs beforehand.
-Faster you paid if you know the costs.
+The recording of accrued liabilities allows you to predict costs.
+The faster you paid if you know the costs.
 That way, the money you owe can be mapped out accurately.

 Difference Between Accrued Expenses and Accounts Payable